Quantum Walk Comb in a Fast Gain Laser

-Steady-state spectra of our quantum walk laser were measured with Fourier-transform infrared spectroscopy (FTIR) for both a sweep of the injected frequency through the cavity resonance at 15.772\,GHz, and without any applied modulation.
+To study quantum walk combs, steady-state spectra of our device were measured with Fourier-transform infrared spectroscopy (FTIR) for both a sweep of the injected frequency through the cavity resonance at 15.772\,GHz, and without any applied modulation.
 While the free-running device operates as a single-mode laser at 1280\,cm$^{-1}$ at the investigated working point at 1.456\,A and -16\,°C (Fig. S3C), it gradually and reliably broadens to a bandwidth of 70\,cm$^{-1}$ when RF modulation is enabled and tuned to resonance (Fig. \ref{fig4:steady-state}B).
-For resonant injection (working point 2), the spectral envelope showcases lobes on both sides and a nearly flat centre, as expected for a quantum random walk stabilizing on a highly excited state \cite{aharonov_quantum_1993,spitzer_principles_2013}.
+For resonant injection (working point 2), the spectral envelope showcases lobes on both sides and a nearly flat centre, as expected for a quantum walk stabilizing on a highly excited state \cite{aharonov_quantum_1993,spitzer_principles_2013}.
+For this resonant injection, a participation ratio, given by $\left( \sum_m I_m \right)^2 / \sum_m I_m^2$, where $I_m$ is the intensity of the m-th optical mode, of 74.3 is computed for the 132 involved lattice sides, indicating a highly delocalised, i.e. flat, spectrum.
 As we detune from resonance, the spectra narrow continuously and display an imbalance (working points 3,4), which rectifies far from resonance (working point 1).

 To theoretically investigate the comb formation, we modelled the propagating field in the dispersive waveguide of the active ring QCL based on \cite{burghoff_unraveling_2020,opacak_theory_2019}, while neglecting spatial hole burning due to the absence of any counterpropagating wave.
 Here, the phase of the field follows the modulation with depth \textit{M} and detuning $\Delta \Omega$ from the cavity resonance.
-Through this model, assuming instantaneous gain for QCLs and thus a constant intensity, we calculated the steady state of the electric field in the co-rotating frame of reference (derivation in supplementary text).
+Through this model, assuming instantaneous gain for QCLs and thus a constant intensity, we calculated the steady state of the electric field in the co-rotating frame of reference (derivation in \cite{see_SM}).
 By adjusting only a small set of parameters, we accurately reproduced the experimental spectra (Fig. \ref{fig4:steady-state}A,C).
 The bandwidth of the comb under resonant injection reaches the previously discussed fundamental limit of the synthetic lattice.